seanmishra/project-etherite/README.md

    npm install
    ```

 2. Rename `.env.template` to `.env` and set the environment variables as per your requirements.
 At the very least, you will need to set the `DB_URI` and `DB_NAME` variables to point to your MongoDB instance.
 The `PORT` variable is also important if you want to run the service on a specific port.
-You can also set the `OAUTH2_ENABLED` variable to `true` if you want to enable OAuth 2.0 support.
-If you do, you will need to set the rest of the OAuth 2.0 related environment variables as well, else you'll get an error when starting the service.
+You can also set the `OAUTH2_ENABLED` variable to `true` if you want to enable OAuth 2.0 authentication or `CLERK_AUTH` variable to `true` if you want to enable Clerk authentication.
+If you do, you will need to set the rest of the OAuth 2.0 or Clerk related environment variables as well, else you'll get an error when starting the service.

 3. Start the service in development mode